DPL

 In 2007 the Sir Thomas Cropo Foundation became proactive in seeking out organizations that could help improve the diagnosis and treatment of women with heart disease.
 Tom Cropo had heart problems and five bypasses in his early 50s.
 His sister suffered many small strokes prior to a massive stoke which destroyed her quality of life and independence for 10 years before she died.

-Heart and stroke are the number one killer of men and women.
-Women fair worse.
-Under representation and the lack of awareness about the prevalence of heart disease in women has created a dilemma for the medical profession, women and thier families.
+Heart and stroke are the number one killer of women.
 The Cropo Foundation is dedicating resources to encourage and effect change to bring the death rate in women down.

 The Cropo Foundation will support efforts with: